Tonystli18/DS-Course3-Project/CodeBook.md

 # Code Book
 This file describes the variables, data and the process to create tidy dataset from the raw data of the Human Activity Recognition Using Smartphones Dataset.
-The variables of final dataset are about the features for mean and standard deviation in raw dataset.
-The data in final data set are mean values of those features and grouped by subjects and corresponding activities.
+The variables of final dataset are those features for mean and standard deviation in raw dataset.
+The data in final data set are calculated mean values of the selected features, and the caculations are made on observations grouped by subjects and corresponding activities.
 ## The process to create tidy dataset
  * __Step 1__: Read training and test observation data and merge them together. **_X_all_** is the merged data.frame of all observations.
  * __Step 2__: Subtract observation data only for mean & standard devivation variables, and labels the data set with descriptive